Mandelag/util/AGSMSLayerDownloader/README.md

 ### Optional

 If you want to merge the separate GeoJSON files, use GDAL/OGR's `ogr2ogr` tool.
+For example, in Windows system, in the same folder as the downloaded files, run the script:
+`for %%f in (*.geojson) do ogr2ogr -append [output_merged_file] %%f`

 You can download GDAL/OGR tools here: https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries